Keller Auditorium

 Broadway in Portland

-One of the most frequent entries on the Keller calendar is the Broadway in Portland series.
-The Keller’s huge stage and vast orchestra section make it a perfect home for touring Broadway spectacles, from “Wicked!” to “Fiddler on the Roof” to the various Disney extravaganzas.
+One of the most frequent entries on the Keller Auditorium calendar is the Broadway in Portland series.
+The Keller’s huge stage and vast orchestra section make it a perfect home for touring Broadway spectacles, from “Wicked!” to “Fiddler on the Roof” to various Disney extravaganzas.
 No compromises are necessary in the transfer from Broadway to the Rose City.

 Oregon Ballet Theatre